davewasthere/davewasthere.github.com/_posts/2012-05-20-lost-my-mojo.md

 ## Dave's Mid-life Crisis Tour

 My usual summer-down-under turned into something else this year.
 For once, I've got absolutely no plans for the future.
-Last year had sort of shaken them up a little and I was probably still licking my wounds a little.
+Last year had sort of shaken them up a little and I was probably still licking my wounds a bit.
 So I've stuck to my tried and tested escape to the Southern Hemisphere and we'll see what opportunities life brings.
 Something always happens along when you need it to.
 My intention was to spend this year travelling, maybe.
 Actually, I had no idea.
 But I was aware I am about to turn 40, so wanted to do something...
 I had a few ideas, but nothing concrete.

 ### Part Un - New Zealand